 We don’t just treat pain.
 We treat people.

-Dr. Stearns' Center for Pain and Supportive Care (CPSC) is nationally and locally recognized as a center for excellence in both cancer and chronic pain management.
+Center for Pain and Supportive Care (CPSC), founded by Dr. Lisa Stearns, is nationally and locally recognized as a center for excellence in both cancer and chronic pain management.
 CPSC's clinical experience indicates that successful pain treatment achieved by focusing on the whole person, improving not only pain relief but also quality of life.
 Aside from managing pain by traditional measures, Center for Pain and Supportive Care offers a full line of interventional pain management procedures, yoga therapy, fitness and yoga classes, group medical visits and unparalleled experience in implantable pump and electronic stimulation devices.

 Cancer and its treatments can be painful.
 Patients often experience pain from surgery; from tumors pressing on bones, nerves, or organs; and from chemotherapy and radiation.
 Each of these kinds of pain can be controlled and kept at a bearable level.